 There is a great deal of confusion regarding this question.
 The concept that Jesus went to hell after His death on the cross comes primarily from the Apostles’ Creed, which states, “He descended into hell.”
-There are also a few Scriptures which, depending on how they are translated, describe Jesus going to “hell.”
+There are also a few Scripture passages that, depending on how they are translated, describe Jesus going to “hell.”
 In studying this issue, it is important to first understand what the Bible teaches about the realm of the dead.

 In the Hebrew Scriptures, the word used to describe the realm of the dead is sheol.
 It simply means “the place of the dead” or “the place of departed souls/spirits.”
 The New Testament Greek equivalent of sheol is hades, which also refers to “the place of the dead.”
-Other Scriptures in the New Testament indicate that sheol/hades is a temporary place, where souls are kept as they await the final resurrection and judgment.
+Other passages in the New Testament indicate that sheol/hades is a temporary place, where souls are kept as they await the final resurrection and judgment.
 Revelation 20:11–15 gives a clear distinction between hades and the lake of fire.
 The lake of fire is the permanent and final place of judgment for the lost.
 Hades, then, is a temporary place.
 Many people refer to both hades and the lake of fire as “hell,” and this causes confusion.
 Jesus did not go to a place of torment after His death, but He did go to hades.